-None of our directors, executive officer, or controlling shareholder (nor any personal holding company of any of such persons) is, as of the date hereof, or has been within the ten years before the date hereof, a director or executive officer of any company (including us) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
-Furthermore, none of our directors, executive officers, or controlling shareholders has within the ten years prior to the date hereof become bankrupt, made a proposal under any legislation relating to bankrupt bankrupt, made a proposal under any legislation relating to bankrupt, executive officers, or controlling shareholders has within the ten years prior to the date hereof become bankrupt, made a proposal under any legislation relating to bankrupt bankrupt, or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver appointed to hold the assets of such director, executive officer or controlling shareholder.
+None of our directors, executive officers, or controlling Shareholders (nor any personal holding company of any of such persons) is, as of the date hereof, or has been within the ten years before the date hereof, a director or executive officer of any company (including us) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
+Furthermore, none of our directors, executive officers, or controlling Shareholders have within the ten years prior to the date hereof become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of such director, executive officer or controlling Shareholders.